john-njmj/package-photo-booth/README.md

 This package includes an example server in [server.py](https://github.com/info-beamer/package-photo-booth/blob/master/server.py) that shows how this works.
-You might want to use a secret url for handling upload requests.
+You might want to use a secret url (instead of `/upload`) and HTTPS for handling upload requests.